OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 > _Note_: There is a network, but _**no**_ Internet.
 > This is no Cloud Computing..., maybe more like "Flake" ❄️ Computing.
 Very low carbon footprint!
 > The consumption of the setting described above is below ridiculous.
 I power mine with a solar panel, it's happy as a clam!
+> A USB Adapter in a 12v cigarette lighter does the job as well.

 Current data are displayed on the eink screen (basic UI).
 It comes with a Web UI, to help you to manage the system, and/or visualize the data (using plain `http`, as mentioned above).